jmetzger/training-git-intellij/_README.md

 ```
 1. You are in master-branch
 2. Checkout new branch feature/4712
-3. Change line1 in todo.txt
+3. Change line1 in README.md
 4. git add -A; git commit -am "feature-4712 done"
 5. Change to master
-6. Change line1 in todo.txt
+6. Change line1 in README.md
 7. git add -A; git commit -am "change line1 in todo.txt in master"
 8. git merge feature/4712
 ```